mcp-rune 0.107.0

 npm install

-The Inspector opens in your browser.
-You’re now connected to a working MCP server with one model (Book), a hybrid prompt strategy, and all polymorphic tools registered.
+The Inspector opens in your browser, pre-wired to your scaffolded server.
+You’re now connected to a working MCP server with one model (Book), the default prompt strategy, and all nine polymorphic tools registered.

 Try a tool